FAQs ABOUT THE

 TKI ASSESSMENT

-Dr. Ralph H. Kilmann provides his answers to the most popular TKI questions that have been asked during the past four decades
+Dr. Ralph H. Kilmann provides his answers to the most popular TKI questions that have been asked during the past five decades

 Thomas-Kilmann Instrument (TKI)